-Remote Guide Head Port
+[B] Remote Guide Head Port

-This miniature connector is for attaching an optional remote guiding head or the FW8G-STXL Self-Guiding filter wheel guiding CCD.
-Both the remote guiding head and the FW8G-STXL contain a 16-bit, low-noise, KAI-340S guiding CCD identical to the guiding CCD built-in the camera.
-They draw power from the main camera and are controlled by the same software that controls the internal guider.
-This option allows the use of either the RGH or FW8G-STXL for self-guiding during long exposures.
-Each of these accessories have mechanical shutters and are therefore capable of automatically taking dark frames for the guiding CCD.
+This miniature 25-pin connector is for attaching the optional remote guiding head.
+The remote guiding head contains a 16-bit, cooled, low-noise, KAI-340S guiding CCD identical to the guiding CCD built-in the camera.
+It draws its power from the main camera and is controlled by the same software that controls the internal guider.
+This option allows the use of either the internal or the remote guiding CCD for self-guiding during long exposures.
+It has its own shutter for dark frames